Board of Directors

 Hope has had a love for the outdoors and for ministry since she was young and hopes to have a career in outdoor ministry.
 She first attended the CAA conference in October of 2016 in Black Mountain, NC and became a member in January of 2017.
 She looks forward to promoting CAA and networking people who love the outdoors and loves Jesus with each other.

 Lizzy Beach - Membership

-Lizzy Beach is originally from Wales, WI, and she is currently a Junior at Messiah College near Harrisburg, PA.
+Lizzy is originally from Wales, WI, and she is currently a Senior at Messiah College, near Harrisburg, PA.
 She is studying Adventure Education with a minor in Psychology.
-As part of her schooling, she is currently the adventure intern for the Jr. High program at Yellow Breeches Educational Center -- Plainfield Campus, an alternative schooling system for at-risk youth.
+As part of her schooling, she will be planning and leading a wilderness spring break trip for Messiah College students this semester.

 Lizzy has been involved with the CAA since Fall of 2015, and she became a board member in January 2017.
 Her favorite adventure activities include caving, whitewater canoeing, kneeboarding, and backpacking.
 After college, she hopes to go into Adventure Therapy, working specifically with the at-risk youth population.

 Brad is our newest Board Member.
 He and his wife Alexa have two daughters, Rowan and Cora, and an energetic dog, Willow.
 The Gearhart's live in Cameron, North Carolina on the property of Cameron Boys Camp.